kit-algo/ULTRA/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# ULTRA: UnLimited TRAnsfers for Multimodal Route Planning
+# ULTRA: UnLimited TRAnsfers for Efficient Multimodal Journey Planning

 ULTRA is a C++ framework for efficient journey planning in multimodal networks that combine public transit and non-schedule-based transfer modes (e.g., walking, cycling, e-scooter).
 It was developed at [KIT](https://www.kit.edu) in the [group of Prof. Dorothea Wagner](https://i11www.iti.kit.edu/).
 This repository contains code for the following publications: